Yung-Chun/WTO-News-and-Events-Archive-Crawler/README.md

 # WTO News and Events Archive Crawler

 This repository contains a crawler designed to retrieve all archives from the [WTO News and Events](https://www.wto.org/english/news_e/news_e.htm) section.
 The scripts utilize the Selenium Python package to scrape the website.
-The data, including articles and their details, is stored in CSV format for easy access and manipulation.
+The data, including articles and their details, is stored in JSON format for easy access and manipulation.

 ## Crawler Workflow